ndwarshuis/universal-conky/README.md

   file](src/compile.lua) for details.
 * memoize dynamic images: For images that require lots of computation, cache them in a table.
-This works well for things like arcs where one number (preferrably an integer, not a float) can be mapped to a single image.
+This works well for things like arcs where one number (preferably an integer, not a float) can be mapped to a single image.
 * use sysfs where possible: in some cases it is faster to read a 'file' than invoke a conky object
 * use the startup hook: Most of the 'heavy' computation happens once in the